Core principles of NICU design to promote family-centred care

 For parents and family

-Parents and family are verbally informed by healthcare professionals about NICU design, housekeeping rules, patient safety and hygiene.
+• Parents and family are verbally informed by healthcare professionals about parental involvement and infant closeness (the value of their presence and of skin-to-skin contact).

 For healthcare professionals and relevant stakeholders

-Attend training on basic emotional, social and psychologic needs of patients, parents and siblings, and of the principles of family-centred care to support future changes.
+• Attend training on basic emotional, social and psychologic needs of patients, parents and siblings, and of the principles of Infant- and family-centred developmental care to support future changes.

 For neonatal unit and hospital

-Provide adequate and secluded space for pumping of breast milk.
+• Provide adequate and secluded space for expressing of breast milk.

-Identify areas in need of change and improvement and support implementation of and solutions for family-centred care.
+• Identify areas in need of change and improvement and support implementation of and solutions for Infant- and family-centred developmental care.

 For health service

-The standard focuses on the architectural and technical elements necessary to provide family-centred care at the cot side, consistent with the UN convention on the rights of the child.
-Elements that are not specific to the implementation of these care principles are not covered in this standard but are extensively covered in the standard for neonatal intensive care units by White et al. (29)
+The standard focuses on the architectural and technical elements necessary to provide Infant- and family-centred developmental care at the cot side, consistent with the UN convention on the rights of the infant.
+Elements that are not specific to the implementation of these care principles are not covered in this standard but are extensively covered in the standard for neonatal intensive care units by White et al. (11)

-The most difficult and challenging aspect of planning a NICU environment centred around the family and newborn infant is the change in culture and mind-set that has to take place among staff and administrators.
+The most difficult and challenging aspect of planning a NICU environment centred around the family and newborn infant is the change in culture and mind-set that has to take place among staff and administrators (30).
 This process has to start years before the physical planning.
-It requires leadership with dedication and in-depth understanding and knowledge of the combined scientific and humanistic approach necessary to create a caring environment combining principles of family-centred care with high quality intensive care.
-It also requires knowledge and a will to work by the principles of shared decision making in healthcare.
+It requires leadership with dedication and in-depth understanding and knowledge of the combined scientific and humanistic approach necessary to create a caring environment combining principles of Infant- and family-centred developmental care with high quality intensive care.
+It also requires knowledge and a will to work by the principles of shared decision-making in healthcare.

 Planning for a NICU environment facilitating optimal conditions for infant-parent contact and skin-to-skin care cannot be based only on scientific evidence, although evidence exists.
 A main source of information and input should come through visitation to units that has gone through the process of redesigning, and discussion with colleagues in these units about strengths and weaknesses of their design is a valuable source of information.